The art of Bonsai 盆栽

 - Shushin, Kotate-mochi and Komono: these need two hands to hold, and are 16cm to 60cm in height, the most popular among fans.

-- Omoño: these bonsai need two people to hold, and can measure between 60cm and 1.40m, once a symbol of power and wealth.
+- Omono: these bonsai need two people to hold them, and can measure between 60cm and 1.40m.
+This type of bonsai were once a symbol of power and wealth.

 Comments Read comments from our travellers

 Hello, Thank you for your informative article Please provide more information, links to Origins of Bonsai in Egypt and Northern Africa.
 We are seeking research and practice for our current project.
 Thank you, In Joy, Layna Lewis Director Viva La Free firstname.lastname@example.org https://vivalafreepdx.wixsite.com/arts